RePAIRProject/RL_puzzle_solver/architecture.md

 │   │   └── features_default.yaml       # the default parameters for extracting features
 │   │
 │   └── experiments/                    # experiments (running RM, CM, Solver)
+│       └── repair_g3                   # name of the puzzle
 │           ├── exp_random                  # each single experiment has a folder with exp_{random string} as a name
 │           │   ├── experiment.yaml         # configuration file with input parameters (copy of input_parameters.yaml)
 │           │   ├── history.yaml            # configuration file with output parameters (computed)
 │           │   ├── regions/                # region matrix folder
 │           │   │   ├── visualization       # visualization
 │           │   │   └── RM.mat/npy          # file with values of RM
 │           │   ├── compatibilities/        # lines
 │           │   │   ├── visualization       # visualization
 │           │   │   └── R.mat/npy           # file with values of R
 │           │   ├── solution/
 │           │   │   ├── visualization       # visualization
 │           │   │   └── P.mat/npy           # file with final values of P
 │           │   └── metrics/
 │           │       └── evaluation.json     # numerical evaluation (when available)
 │           ├── exp_rand02/..
 │           └── exp_rand03/..
 │                                       # CODE-related part
 ├── input_parameters.yaml               # ALL (?) input parameters (including preproc? and features?)
 ├── default.yaml                        # default values (when they are not set, take these!)